bmmpxf/geoserver/doc/en/user/source/rest/examples/curl.rst

 Changing a layer style
 ----------------------

-This example will change a layer style.
-To do this, it is first helpful to view the existing configuration for a given layer.
+This example will alter a layer style.
+Prior to making any changes, it is helpful to view the existing configuration for a given layer.

-.. note:: Each code block below contains a single command that may be wrapped over multiple lines.
+.. note:: Each code block below contains a single command that may be extended over multiple lines.

 The following retrieves the "acme:roads" layer information as XML: